US has been wracked with several mass shootings in 2021

 ATLANTA

-Eight people were killed by a gunman at three Atlanta-area massage businesses in March.
+Eight people were killed by a gunman at three Atlanta-area massage businesses in attacks that began the evening of March 16.
 Seven of the slain were women, and six were of Asian descent.
 Police charged a 21-year-old white man with the killings.
 There was deep skepticism over the shooter's claim his motive was sex addiction.
 There was public clamoring for hate crime charges, especially among the Asian American community, which has faced rising numbers of attacks since the coronavirus pandemic took hold.

 BOULDER, COLORADO

-A week later, a shooter at a supermarket in Boulder, Colorado, killed 10 people, including a police officer who was the first to respond to the scene.
+About a week later, on March 22, a shooter at a supermarket in Boulder, Colorado, killed 10 people, including a police officer who was the first to respond to the scene.
 The suspect bought a firearm at a local gun store after passing a background check.
 Investigators are working to determine the motive for the shooting and why the suspect chose the King Soopers grocery store.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to correct that the Gun Violence Archive did not register a decline in its tally of mass shootings — which includes non-fatal shootings — between 2019 and 2020.
-It did register a fall in what it calls mass murders.